 I’ve said it before and I’ll say it again – I’m particular about my lesson plans.
 Downright picky.
 In part, this is because I think the lesson you believe in is the one you’ll deliver the best.
 It’s also because I want lessons to be catered to my students.
 Because I’m picky about my lesson plans, I write almost all of them entirely myself.
 It’s been a bit of trial and error but I’m finally in the sweet spot of feeling like I know what I’m doing during school counseling lesson planning.
 I’ve discovered some best practices that make this planning faster but also, more importantly, that lead to engaging and effective lessons.
 I want my lessons to flow well and be fun, but that’s not enough.
 They need to actually WORK!

-I’ve also realized that my lesson planning is well aligned with what the research says is best practice.
+I’ve also realized that my school counselor lesson planning is well aligned with what the research says is best practice.
 As someone that’s easily excited by research and data and evidence-based practices, this was mega awesome!
 Research and peer-reviewed publications aren’t everyone’s jam though, so I’ll put those bits and pieces at the end of the post.